leiferlab/NeRVEclustering/README_leifer_lab.txt

 STEP 1: WORM CENTERLINE DETECTION
-(done locally or on tigressdata VNC with MATLAB for manual centerline initialization)
+(done locally or on tigressdata VNC with MATLAB for manual centerline initialization) This step processes the behavior images and produces centerlines for the worm in all frames.

+	initializeCLWorkspace.m
+		- this will allow the user to manually initialize a few centerlines to help the detection algorithm.
+        - it also gets user ROIs to help calculating backgrounds, like bubble removal and head position.

 	wormCL_tip_clicker.m (OPTIONAL)

 		- This is an optional GUI that will allow the user to help the centerline fitting by explicitly clicking on the location of the head and the tail.
         - To use this, click on a subset of the head and tail coordinates.
 You can adjust the stepSize to skip over some frames.
         - The program interpolates for frames you do not click, so every 5-10 is fine for normal paced worm, 100-200 for very slow or stationary worms.
         - remember to save.

-	initializeCLWorkspace.m
-		- this will allow the user to manually initialize a few centerlines to help the detection algorithm.
-        - it also gets user ROIs to help calculating backgrounds, like bubble removal and head position.
+		- You can use this after doing an initial check of the centerlines.
+Run the submission code and take a look.
+If it's bad, do the tip clicking and rerun the python code.
+No need to rerun initializeCLWorkspace.

 	Python submission code:
 		submitWormAnalysisCenterline.py
 	Matlab analysis code: